RocketsAreNostalgic/ran-plugin-library/inc/FeaturesAPI/readme.md

 # Features API

-The Features API handles the the registration and loading of our plugin's 'Features'.
-Features are self contained bits of our plugin's functionality, such as a shortcode, or an admin page –– any discreet tasks or groups of tasks can be considered a 'Feature'.
+The Features API handles registering and loading our plugin's 'Features'.
+Features are self-contained bits of our plugin's functionality, such as a shortcode or an admin page –– any discreet tasks or groups of tasks can be considered a 'Feature'.
 The work done by a Feature is carried by its `FeatureController`, and by convention these are found in the directory `/plugin-root/inc/features/SomeFeatureController.php`.

 At a high level, in a bootstrapping file, the `FeatureManager::register_feature()` method handles the registration of each Feature, storing its qualified namespace, `slug_id`, and dependencies into separate `FeatureManager` objects.

-A unique string key (slug_id) acts as both the key to each `FeatureContainer` object in the `FeatureRegistry`, and as a internal field on the `FeatureContainer` which may be used as a identifier in wp_options, and in urls.
+A unique string key (slug_id) acts as both the key to each `FeatureContainer` object in the `FeatureRegistry` and as an internal field on the `FeatureContainer`, which may be used as an identifier in wp_options and in URLs.

 ## Feature Containers

-`FeatureContainers` as previously stated are controller classes that contain the implementation of discreet chunks of functionality, and they are loaded by the `FeaturesManager` class.
-In order for a `FeatureContainer` to be recognized as a valid feature it must implement `Ran\PluginLib\FeaturesAPI\RegistrableFeatureInterface` which requires the implementation of a `init()` method.
+`FeatureContainers`, as previously stated, are controller classes that contain the implementation of discreet chunks of functionality, and the `FeaturesManager` class loads them.
+In order for a `FeatureContainer` to be recognized as a valid feature, it must implement `Ran\PluginLib\FeaturesAPI\RegistrableFeatureInterface`, which requires the implementation of an `init()` method.

 ### Dependencies

-When registering a Feature with `FeaturesManager->register_feature()`, there is an optional array of dependencies that can be passed, which will be injected into the FeatureController during instantiation.
-Each of the keys must correspond to a property on the your `FeatureController` class.
-As of PHP 8.2 arbitrary property declarations are deprecated, so this step helps to future proof your `FeatureContainer` code.
+When registering a Feature with `FeaturesManager->register_feature()`, an optional array of dependencies can be passed, which will be injected into the FeatureController during instantiation.
+Each of the keys must correspond to a property on your `FeatureController` class.
+As of PHP 8.2, arbitrary property declarations are deprecated, so this step helps to future-proof your `FeatureContainer` code.

-If the property is `public`, then the `FeatureManager` will assign the value directly, and setting a PHP type declaration will help in controlling the kinds of values that can be set.
+If the property is `public`, then the `FeatureManager` will assign the value directly, and setting a PHP type declaration will help control the kinds of values that can be set.
 If the property is `protected`, or `private` then the `FeatureManager` will look for a matching setter method with the name `set_<yourproperty>($value)`.
-This is useful if you need to keep the value from being accessed from outside the class, or if you want to do other operations on the incoming value.
+This is useful if you need to keep the value from being accessed from outside the class or if you want to do other operations on the incoming value.

-The `FeatureManager` will throw exceptions if the property is not found, or if it cannot access it, either directly or with an optional setter method.
+The `FeatureManager` will throw exceptions if the property is not found or if it cannot access it, either directly or with an optional setter method.

 ### Plugin

 After registration, each`FeatureController` is instantiated and passed a reference to the `Plugin` class as a required parameter.
 The Plugin class contains relevant parameters such as paths and text domains, which can be accessed as an array with the `Plugin::get_plugin()` method.
-See readme Plugin for more information.
+See the readme Plugin for more information.

 ### Accessories (synopsis)

-Accessories are ways to interact with WordPress API's that are commonly used, but otherwise involve complex implementation or excessive boilerplate.
-They are triggered by adding an Attribute interface to an registered `FeatureController`.
+Accessories are ways to interact with WordPress APIs that are commonly used but otherwise involve complex implementation or excessive boilerplate.
+They are triggered by adding an Attribute interface to a registered `FeatureController`.

 Accessories interfaces that have an associated `XXAccessoryManager` class.
-Its the job of an `AccessoryManager` to call any required methods within the `FeatureController`.
-For example the `HooksAccessory` provides a means to interact with WordPresses' Action Hooks and Filters APIs.
+It's the job of an `AccessoryManager` to call any required methods within the `FeatureController`.
+For example, the `HooksAccessory` provides a means to interact with WordPress Action Hooks and Filters APIs.

 During the `FeatureManager->load()` process, `FeatureControllers` are checked to see if they `implement` any Accessory interface(s).
 If an Attribute interface is found, its implementation is executed while loading.

-Each Accessory's interface has detailed notes as to what is required by a FeatureController to implement that interface.
+Each Accessory's interface has detailed notes on what a FeatureController requires to implement that interface.

 ## `FeatureManager` Class

-In your bootstrap file `FeatureControllers` can be registered using the `FeatureManager->register_feature()` method:
+In your bootstrap file, `FeatureControllers` can be registered using the `FeatureManager->register_feature()` method:

 ```php